Joshi-Ketaki/joshi-ketaki.github.io/_teaching/2015-spring-teaching-2.md

 location: "New Haven, Connecticut"
 ---

-Incharge of the compiler module.
-Created a end-to-end toy compiler with a restrictive ISA in C:
+Responsible for the compiler module.
+In C, I wrote an end-to-end toy compiler with a restricted ISA:
-  1. Used  to introduce students to the complete compiler flow focussing on the backend.
+  1. Introduces students to the entire compiler flow with a focus on the backend.
-  2. The students had to implement three optimization passes (peephole, local and intra procedural).
-The motive was to provide the students a general introduction to compiler optimizations.
+  2. The students were required to perform three optimization passes (peephole, local, and intra-procedure).
+The goal was to give students a general overview of compiler optimizations.
-  3. The students also implemented the code generation pass the ISA. the motive of this exercise was to teach the students assembly generation to enable them to write assembly code.
+  3. The students also had to implement code generation for the given ISA.
+The goal of this activity was to teach students assembly generation so that they could write assembly code.
-  4. Proctor and grade examinations.
+  4. Proctored and graded exams.